 Find out what you need to know about having a baby in the ACT.
 From seeing a doctor, midwife or obstetrician to finding a hospital, this guide will help you during your pregnancy.

-Options for pregnancy care and childbirth
+Options for pregnancy care and childbirth2>

 Your doctor may be able to provide antenatal care in conjunction with a midwife.
 This is called ‘shared care’ and is available at both of the public hospitals.
 You will see your doctor at their practice for most of your pregnancy check-ups and will see the midwife or doctor at the antenatal clinic at the hospital.
 If there are complications, you may be referred to an obstetrician.

-Midwives are health care professionals specially trained to provide care throughout your pregnancy, birth and postnatal period.
+Midwives are healthcare professionals specially trained to provide care throughout your pregnancy, birth and postnatal period.
 Midwives work in the public health system or privately as independently practising midwives.
 If a midwife is your primary carer, they will liaise with other healthcare practitioners as needed.
 Even if a midwife is not your primary carer this does not exclude you from consulting a midwife.

 Obstetricians are medical specialists who are trained in the care of women during pregnancy and childbirth.
 Midwives or doctors may consult them in the event of complications.
 Obstetricians can provide pregnancy care and attend your baby’s birth in a public or private hospital.
-If you need or choose to see an obstetrician you can attend a public hospital antenatal clinic or be referred by a doctor to see one privately.
+If you need or choose to see an obstetrician, you can attend a public hospital antenatal clinic or be referred by a doctor to see one privately.

 Not all private obstetricians practise at all Canberra hospitals.
 When booking with a private obstetrician you will need to ask which hospital/s you are able to birth at.

 Listed below are web links to where you can obtain antenatal care in the ACT.